-Dr. Bin Chen is an Associate Professor of Physics at the New Jersey Institute of Technology.
+Dr. Bin Chen is a Professor of Physics at the New Jersey Institute of Technology.
 Research in his group focuses on solar flares and coronal mass ejections, the largest explosions in the solar system that can affect our Earth and near-Earth environment, known as Space Weather.
 He develops novel radio observing techniques and utilizes multi-wavelength observations to study physical processes underlying these catastrophic energy release events.
 He co-leads the NJIT solar radio group (with Prof. Dale Gary), which operates the Expanded Owens Valley Solar Array (EOVSA).
 He is currently leading a NSF-funded project to upgrade EOVSA to EOVSA-15, which will expand it to a 15-antenna array and enable broadband imaging spectropolarimetry for the array.

 Download his Curriculum Vitae.